Zaffri/configurable-graphql-ctf/README.md

 # Configurable GraphQL CTF

+## TODO / features
+- ~~Get schema builder working~~
+- resolve typescript errors
+- Schema builder and configuration unit tests - next priority
+- Build challenge modules
+- Add vulnerable config feature
+- replace fs in configuration class to use dynamic typescript import, just like schemabuilder
+- make schema.ts optional? some challenges may not require schema additons if they share core schema
+- add check for duplicate resolvers?at present user does not get error

+---

 This is an intentionally vulnerable GraphQL API in a capture the flag (CTF) style format.
 Out of the box it comes with 5 configurable challenge modules.
 Configurators should be able to configure challenge difficulty as well as switch challenges on and off.
 All challenge modules have a common theme of Ecommerce.

 The challenges are based on;